Precious Quire-McCloud is a native of Liberia, West Africa and has resided in the States since early childhood;

 a childhood FILLED with encouragement and praise!
 As a result of those precious gifts from her parents, Rev. Christian

-and Maggie Quire, she has ALWAYS felt equipped with the tools necessary for success and ALWAYS believed in herself
+and Maggie Quire, she has ALWAYS felt equipped with the tools necessary for success and always believed in herself

 and in her ability to influence her destiny; as well as positively impact the lives of others.
 She approaches life,